Racial Justice

 San Anto Gente Engaged with Unitarian Universalism (SAGE-UU)

 San Anto Gente Engaged with Unitarian Universalism is our local Black, Indigenous, and People of Color (BIPOC) group.
-It was inspired and formed as First UU hosted the Diverse Revolutionary Unitarian Universalist Multicultural Ministries, or DRUUMM’s, Family Reunion in the Fall of 2018.
+It was inspired and formed as First UU hosted the Diverse Revolutionary Unitarian Universalist Multicultural Ministries (DRUUMM) Family Reunion in the Fall of 2018.
 This call was answered by the BIPOC members of our congregation, as well as white allies.

 The mission of SAGE-UU is threefold: to provide fellowship to BIPOC friends and members of First UU, to promote leadership locally and nationally from within our BIPOC communities, and to develop and lead culturally relevant worship.
-Since the formation, we have had our members join the First UU Board of Trustees, as well as our Worship Committee.
-We have successfully lobbied as a group to rename our buildings to remove the honoring of slavers, and to bring more BIPOC perspectives to the pulpit.
-We have also developed worship services by us, for us, and to the betterment of our entire congregation.
+The group has been responsible for BIPOC members joining the First UU Board of Trustees and promoting inclusive worship services.
+We successfully lobbied to rename our campus buildings, removing the honoring of slavers, and continue to represent BIPOC perspectives to the betterment of our entire congregation, as need arise.

-For more information about SAGE-UU, visit their Facebook page.
+For more information about SAGE-UU, visit their Facebook page or socialjustice@uusat.org.

 Diverse Revolutionary Unitarian Universalist Multicultural Ministries (DRUUMM)

-DRUUMM is a Unitarian Universalist People of Color Ministry and anti-racist collective bringing lay and religious professionals together to overcome racism through resistance, and transform Unitarian Universalism through our multicultural experiences.
-For more information about DRUUMM, visit their website.
+DRUUMM is a national Unitarian Universalist People of Color Ministry and anti-racist collective bringing lay and religious professionals together to overcome racism through resistance, and transform Unitarian Universalism through their multicultural experiences.